 7 Rome, Italy

 All roads lead to Rome – and in 2016, it led almost 7,120,000 travelers to the Eternal City.
-If you want to admire the remains of the headquarters of the Roman Empire, you should definitely visit Rome once in your life.
+If you want to admire the remains of the headquarters of the Roman Empire, you should definitely visit Rome once in your life and stay at least 2 days in Rome or longer.
 The capital of Italy can look back on 3 millennia of history, making it a great destination for history buffs.

 Not only the Colosseum is an absolute must-see.
 The Pantheon, the remains of the Roman Forum and the fountain Fontana di Trevi are also important sights when visiting Rome.
 Another highlight is the Spanish Steps dating back to the 18th century.